If you’re nearing the time of leaving foster care, you’ll want to make sure you still have health coverage.

 - If you don’t qualify for Medicaid to 26 you can still apply for low or no-cost health insurance through Wahealthplanfinder.org

-Health insurance can be expensive.
-But, not having insurance is risky and could end up being far more expensive.
-If none of the options listed above are viable possibilities for you, you may have to research and buy coverage for yourself or pay for doctor’s visits from your own pocket.
+Health insurance can be expensive, but not having it is risky and could end up costing you more.
+If none of these options work for you, you may have to research and buy coverage for yourself or pay for doctor’s visits from your own pocket.

-Thankfully, many community health programs offer medical services where the fee for services is based on your income and you pay what you can afford.
-To find one of these health care centers, go to http://findahealthcenter.hrsa.gov.
+Thankfully, many community health programs offer medical services where the fee for services is based on your income, and you pay what you can.